 Do you know the difference between PU and Epoxy flooring?

-At first glance, polyurethane flooring (PU) and epoxy floors can seem very similar.
+At first glance, polyurethane flooring (PU) and epoxy floor paint can seem very similar.
 Both are types of resin floor after all.
 But when you’re selecting a flooring solution for your business, it’s important that you choose the right one.

-In a recent article, the Australian publication Architecture and Design highlighted the main differences between the two kinds of resin flooring, as well as explaining when you should use which.
+In a recent article, the Australian publication highlighted the main differences between the two kinds of resin flooring, as well as explaining when you should use which.